Pankkaj09b/skycity/README.md

 # skycity
-This repository for Hotel purpose
+This repository for Restaurent purpose